kazssym/bitbucket-api-client.java/README.md

 This directory contains the source code for the Bitbucket API Client for Java.

-The Bitbucket API Client for Java library provides classes that wraps [Bitbucket][] REST API.
+The Bitbucket API Client for Java library provides Java classes to use the [Bitbucket][] REST API.

 This program is *[free software][]*: you can redistribute it and/or modify it